 - Using a backlink analysis tool(s) of your choice (SEOprofiler is a solid little freebie), export competitor linking domains for each competitor and copy/paste them into the corresponding slots.

 - There will most likely be duplicates within each column.
 You can quickly remove them using the “Remove Duplicates” Spreadsheet Add-on tool.
-Do yourself a favor and watch this 2 minute instructional.
 Do this individually for each column so that you’re left with 5 unique competitor link columns.
 Side note: To clear empty cells, simply sort section A -Z.

 - Next, select the links from each column and paste them into the “Total Links” column until you’ve done this for each competitor.